How to Write Introductions for Business Documents?

 What is the Situation?

 The situation is the opening segment where you briefly describe the current state of affairs.
 This part should be concise and factual, setting the stage for the discussion.
-It's crucial to choose statements that your audience will agree with—this builds a foundation of common understanding.
+It is important to choose statements that your audience will agree with.
+This builds a foundation of common understanding.

 Writing the Situation Section

 When writing the situation part, aim for a few sentences that clearly outline the current scenario.
 Avoid controversial or overly detailed statements.
-Your goal is establishing a baseline everyone can agree on, making your subsequent points more compelling.
+Your goal is to establish a baseline everyone can agree on, making your later points more convincing.

 Examples: